aaemnnosttv/hexo-site/src/wp-cli-commands/login/index.md

 ---

 Have you ever thought:
-> "If I have the ability to create or delete users, change their password or any other data with a single command, why can't I <span style="text-decoration: underline;">login</span> as them just as easily?"
+> "If I have the ability to create or delete users, change their password or any other data with a single command, why can't I _login_ as them just as easily?"

 ## Enter the `login` command.